Essential health care worker tests positive for COVID-19

 An essential health care worker at Clay Center Presbyterian Manor tested positive for COVID-19.

 This case of COVID-19 was detected during Centers for Medicare and Medicaid Services (CMS) mandated surveillance testing of our employees.
 Surveillance testing requires all employees, agency employees, volunteers, hospice, lab and therapy providers at our campus to be tested on a frequency determined by our county’s COVID-19 testing positivity rate.
-Based on the county positivity rate for COVID-19 tests, Clay Center Presbyterian Manor is surveillance testing once a week.
+Based on the county positivity rate for COVID-19 tests, Clay Center Presbyterian Manor does surveillance testing once a week.

 “Surveillance testing is another tool in the fight against COVID-19 as we continue to work to keep our residents and employees safe and healthy,” said Jeanne Gerstenkorn, PMMA’s infection preventionist and vice president for health and wellness.